I Had No Sugar For 30-Days: 5 Benefits of Cutting Out Sugar

 3. More energy and no energy slumps

-Since quitting sugar, my energy levels have gone up and I’m no longer looking for a sugary treat to give me a boost.
+Since quitting sugar, my energy levels have gone up, and I’m no longer looking for a sugary treat to give me a boost.
 I wake up feeling more refreshed and have higher levels of energy.
-That’s all-day energy too; that 3pm afternoon slump is gone and I’m no longer looking for a sugary fix to remedy it.
+The afternoon slump is gone, and I’m no longer looking for a sugary fix to remedy it.

 4. Improved skin

-Since quitting sugar, I’ve noticed I have a less oily T-Zone (the forehead and nose).
-Excess sugar intake can cause oily skin, so instead of applying products to the outside, maybe looking at what’s going on in the inside is the answer to skin problems (sugar can also cause spots and even wrinkles!).
+Another benefit of the no-sugar challenge I noticed is that I have a less oily T-Zone (the forehead and nose).
+Excess sugar intake can cause oily skin, spots, and even wrinkles.
+So instead of focusing on treating your skin by applying products, look at what’s going on inside your body to find the answer to skin problems.